wdorsey/Tablize/README.md

 // Dictionaries always create a 2-column table. table.SetData(new Dictionary<int, string> { { 1234, "John Smith" } });

-// Or set with a list, desired properties must be explicitly passed.
+// Or use a list.
+Desired properties must be explicitly passed.
 // Lists allow you to create as many columns are you want,
 // so let's add another column and throw in custom formatters. table.SetColumns([